 This is not always the case.
 Sometimes the Dionysus character is the hero versus an Apollonian villain.
 In almost every case though, there seems to be an encroaching of chaos at the very seams of everything.
 As if the drunk, ladaiscal god of Dionysus is always teetering on the edge to consume everything, gulping down the great wine of life itself.

 This encroaching chaos is something that holds true in most Western art.
 It probably derives much of its roots from the fact that European cultures were often bathed in wars between various nations.
 Whereas Asian culture often had wars as well, but typically it was within the same country of competing dynasties.

 However it formed, it is intriguing to study the personalities of Dionysus who had once can be the most grateful being on the planet and within the same breath turn himself into a lion that eats everyone on board of a ship.

 When you think about it, it truly makes sense why Dionysus would be the god of drunken revelry.
 Along with the grapes and wine, Dionysus other symbols are the bull (hence the horns often depicted on his head), serpent, tiger and ivy.

 Even his symbols conflict with each other.
 Dionysus was often symbolized with the vine known for producing wine, as well as the toxic ivy plant that was barren of any kind of wine producing abilities.

 The very nature of duality is integral to Dionysus’s mercurial, and often dangerous nature.

-Thanks to this tow truck Shreveport for their continued support!
+Thanks to this HVAC Contractor Concord NC for their continued support!